 43. Perro Caliente

-Have you ever seen any hot dog that has sweet toppings?
-The answer is Perro Caliente.
-The steamed or boiled sausage is accompanied by raspberries, pineapple, and other common savory ingredients, such as mustard, mayonnaise, crushed potato chips.
+Have you ever seen any hot dog that has fruit toppings?
+If not, let’s try Perro Caliente.
+Its steamed or boiled sausage is accompanied by raspberries, pineapples, and common savory ingredients, such as mustard, mayonnaise, and crushed potato chips.

 In some regions, people also add a quail’s egg or lettuce.
 Another interesting thing about Perro Caliente is that it is quite large.
-After preparation, people cover the hot dog with paper.
-They also place it on a styrofoam boat.
+After preparation, people cover the hot dog with paper or place it on a styrofoam boat.

 Pølse is a traditional Danish hot dog created in 1921.
-Danish people enjoy it as a fast-food alongside a cup of beer.
-It consists of a special sausage called rød pølser, which has a distinctive red color.
-This sausage only consists of pork.
+Danish people enjoy this one as a fast-food alongside a cup of beer.
+It consists of a special sausage called rød pølser, which has a distinctive red colorand only consists of pork.